mdxtoc/qtpi/docs/QKD_results.md

         user	2m59.271s
         sys	0m1.839s

-  * with a nice long message and a safety-first Alice (10 &sigma;s) there are no retries.
-But Eve's check-bit sequences are anomalous: 50% wider histogram.
-If I were Alice I'd suspect an Eve.
+  * With a shorter message and a careless Alice (0 &sigma;s; no checkbit minimum) there are restarts, but no more from Eve than from Alice (Bob can't initiate them).
+So nothing to suspect here, were it not for the histogram.
+The shortest check-bit sequence that Bob generates is 19; Eve generates one of length 2, way, way outside the expected range.
+Bob goes up to 55, Eve to 67.
+Eve is bang to rights: Alice should nab her.

         length of message?
 100
         length of a hash key?
+0
+        minimum number of checkbits?
 0
         number of sigmas?
 0
         number of trials?
 1000